Nicolette Goff is a watercolourist, writer, and dedicated gardener. Her books, articles, and paintings reveal her love

 Hot peppers are the firecrackers of the vegetable kingdom.
 Some are Roman candle hot; others like sparklers, adding just a touch of piquancy.

-They come in all sizes, shapes and sizzles, from tiny fruits with five-alarm heat to big mildly hot peppers.
-Their hotness comes from the capsaicin, which is concentrated in the seeds and in the flesh between the lining and the inner wall of the pepper.
+They come in all sizes, shapes, and sizzles, from tiny fruits with five-alarm heat to big mildly hot peppers.
+Their hotness comes from the capsaicin, which is concentrated in the seeds and the flesh between the lining and the inner wall of the pepper.

 Color generally progresses from green to red as the fruit ripens.
 A few go through a yellow stage.
 Some turn brownish-black when ripe, and one even has a lavender stage.
-Peppers are a very good source of vitamin C, and also contain significant amounts of vitamin A.
+Peppers are an excellent source of vitamin C and also contain significant amounts of vitamin A.